Andrejs Upīts: Career and literary activity

-In 1940 Upīts was appointed the editor-in-chief of Karogs and served in the post until 1941.
+After his death in 1972, the A. Upīts Museum was opened in his honor in Riga and Skrīver.

 His 1945 novel Zaļā zeme (Verdant Land) received the USSR State Prize in 1946.
 Between 1945 and 1946 he served again as the editor-in-chief of Karogs.
 His Sociālistiskā reālisma jautājumi literatūrā (Problems of Socialist Realism in Literature) won the Latvian SSR State Prize in 1957.

 His works were banned twice: the first time after Kārlis Ulmanis' coup of 1934, and the second during the years of the Soviet regime, when his performance of his play, Ziedošais tuksnesis (The Blooming Desert) was prohibited at the Dailes Theatre and censors prohibited distribution of his book, Literatūras vēsture (The History of Literature).